tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 > [!question] Make 2 observations on the elephant poop.

-> [!quesCompare and contrast the seed found in the elephant poop vs those found in soil.
+> [!question] Compare and contrast the seed found in the elephant poop vs those found in soil.

-Pose a question as to how elephants might impact the ecosystem.
+> [!question] Pose a question as to how elephants might impact the ecosystem.

 ## Intro to elephants